 Preferential Trade Agreements (PTAs) have become increasingly common in the global trading system.
 According to the World Trade Organization (WTO), there are currently over 400 PTAs in force worldwide.
 These agreements are often seen as a stepping stone towards broader regional or multilateral trade agreements, as they can help build trust and confidence among participating countries.

 One of the key benefits of PTAs is the potential for increased market access.
 By reducing trade barriers, member countries can gain preferential access to each other’s markets, which can lead to increased exports and economic growth.
+Clarifying responsibilities in cross-border transactions through tools like Incoterms in international trade further supports businesses in taking full advantage of these agreements.
 This can be particularly beneficial for developing countries, as PTAs can provide them with access to larger and more developed markets, helping to boost their export industries and attract foreign investment.

 Breaking it Down: Explaining the Concept of a Free Trade Agreement (FTA)